Surfboard Fin Set-Ups

 When many of us grew up, fins were glassed onto the surfboards, and when they were damaged, they had to be replaced and glassed back on.
 Unfortunately, this often led to fins being out of alignment and making strange whistling sounds.

 Then people started discovering the joys of different fin set-ups.
 This was initiated by Mark Richard’s dominance with twin fins and then Simon Anderson’s remarkable three-fin Thruster discovery, and everything changed.

-The Different Fin Set-Ups
+Whats unique about The Different Fin Set-Ups?

 The world started surfing on single fins, and the one surfer who continued to claim singles and surf on them his whole life was Australian Cheyne Horan.
 It was a pity, as these fins are stable but very undynamic.
 In popular thought, Cheyne would have won a world title on a regular twin fin or thruster at the time.

 The single fin set-up provides a smooth style that’s visually appealing.
 Nowadays, it is most common to find this type of fin set-up on a longboard, meant for surfing mellow waves.

 The twin fin set-up was made famous by Australian surfer Mark Richards from Newcastle.
 He went on to win four world titles on them, breaking away from the single fin ideology.

 Two equal-sized fins are placed on either side of the tail, thus splitting the single fin into two.
 This allowed for more speed, slide, and extreme

 When Simon Anderson put the third fin onto a twin fin in 1981, it was a game-changer as the ‘Thruster’ came into being.
 Simon went on to win several events that year on his Thruster – a board that seemed to give unbelievable power and speed.
 It also allowed Simon control in the barrel and confidence to pull off big power moves.